Your Guide to

 If you have a change in status, such as marriage or the birth of a child during the year, you may make changes to your benefit elections.
 You have 60 days from the date of the event to make your change.

-At ExxonMobil, it’s our goal to give you the tools to help you make smart health care choices.
-Take advantage of the benefits resources below and review your options to make the choice that’s right for you and your family in 2020.
+Take advantage of the benefits resources below and review your options to make the choice that’s right for you and your family in 2022.

 ||855-Teladoc (835-2362)||24 hours a day, 7 days a week||Teladoc.com/Aetna|